 If we get this done, what would change?

 They just admitted that things aren’t working and that they have a problem.
 This question then lets them dream about how great things will be when the problem goes away.
 Their answer will reveal their core desires and wishes.

 You now know their problem and what they hope to achieve by solving it.
 Now you need to tie both of these things to money.
 Get them thinking about their bottom line and how your work together would affect it.
 Their answer will help you justify your fee.
 (This doesn’t mean you change your fee based on their answer, but that often hiring you becomes a no-brainer.)

 Prospective clients have a problem or challenge and they know that with one decision, their problems can go away.
 It’s your job to help them make that decision and feel great about it.

 By asking the right questions upfront, you can have a real, honest conversation completely focused on the client:

 - This is a conversation that taps into their emotions, addresses their wants and needs, and backs up everything with clear business logic and a step-by-step process.

 - During this conversation, you listen, acknowledge, and show empathy, making sure to ask open-ended questions that trigger clients’ emotions.

-- Once they are emotionally invested, you offer relief by sharing that you can solve their problem, open their eyes to what’s possible if you work together, highlight the next steps.
+- Once prospective clients are emotionally invested, you offer relief by sharing that you can solve their problem, open their eyes to what’s possible if you work together, highlight the next steps.

 The goal is to show clients that you care, confirm that together you can reach their goals, and move them to a confident YES!